Agenta-AI/job_extractor_template/README.md

----
-title: "Extraction using OpenAI Functions and Langchain"
+# Extraction using OpenAI Functions and Langchain"
----

 This templates is designed to extracts job information (company name, job title, salary range) from a job description.
 It uses OpenAI Functions and